 Japanese Knotweed had been planted from cuttings on a number of plots and the committee members make no apology for removing this.
 We will be monitoring those plots where it was found.
 Any reoccurrence will be dealt with swiftly and severely.

-See link below and all members are asked to report any further sightings.
+All members are asked to report any further sightings.

 The Open Day was a huge success and thank you from the Committee and the “Fun Raisers” to all those who attended.